 Subsidies and taxes on products

 Subsidies and taxes on agricultural products are those paid or levied per unit of a good or service produced or exported.
-Examples of subsidies on products are the suckler cow premium and the special beef premium.
+An example of subsidies on product is the beef data and genomics premium.
 The bovine disease eradication levy is an example of a tax on products.